Lab42-Team/kms/README.md

       messages/           contains internationalization files for English and Russian
       migrations/         contains all the migrations to create a database modules/            contains following modules:
-          api/            contains a controller for accessing the system via RSET API eete/           contains main controllers, models and views for the Extended Event Tree Editor (EETE) stde/           contains main controllers, models and views for the State Transition Diagram Editor (STDE) main/           contains views for representation main information on diagrams, users and virtual assistants web/                contains js-scripts and other web resources
+          api/            contains a controller for accessing the system via REST API eete/           contains main controllers, models and views for the Extended Event Tree Editor (EETE) stde/           contains main controllers, models and views for the State Transition Diagram Editor (STDE) main/           contains views for main information on diagrams, users and virtual assistants web/                contains js-scripts, css-scripts and other web resources

 REQUIREMENTS